 What To See At The MoMA

-The Modern Art Museum is principally a series of Paintings Galleries.
-There are some sculptures and even an outdoor Sculpture Garden, there are Photography galleries and even nods to film as an art form.
+The Modern Art Museum is principally a series of Painting Galleries.
+There are some sculptures, and even an outdoor Sculpture Garden.
+There are Photography galleries and even nods to film as an art form.
 All these however are secondary to the Museums’ stellar lineup of masterpieces by some of the world’s greatest ever artists.

 Here we document some of the standout pieces and what you will get to see on your visit to the MoMA.
 If these paintings do not excite and entice you then you are unlikely to find the MoMA an interesting place to visit.
 However, for art lovers, this is likely the lineup of your dreams!